Oliver Hardy: With Stan Laurel

 In 1937, Hardy and Myrtle Reeves divorced.
 He made Zenobia with Harry Langdon in 1939 while waiting for a contractual issue to be resolved between Laurel and Hal Roach.
 Eventually, however, new contracts were agreed upon and the team was lent to producer Boris Morros at General Service Studios to make The Flying Deuces (1939).
 While on the lot, Hardy fell in love with Virginia Lucille Jones, a script girl whom he married the next year.
 They enjoyed a happy marriage for the rest of his life.

 In 1939, Laurel and Hardy made A Chump at Oxford and Saps at Sea before leaving the Roach Studios.
 They began performing for the USO, supporting the Allied troops during World War II.

 In 1941, Laurel and Hardy were signed by 20th Century-Fox (as well as Metro-Goldwyn-Mayer in 1942).
 These studios produced films on a larger scale, and initially the comedians were hired only as actors in the B-picture division, forced to leave the writing and editing decisions to the production teams.
 The films proved very successful, and gradually both Laurel and Hardy were allowed more creative input.
 Laurel and Hardy completed eight features during the war years, with no loss of popularity.
 M-G-M's two-picture pact expired in August 1944, and Fox's series of six Laurel & Hardy pictures ended when the studio discontinued B-picture production in December 1944.

 In 1947, Laurel and Hardy went on a six-week tour of the United Kingdom.
 They were initially unsure of how they would be received, but they were mobbed wherever they went.
 The tour was lengthened to include engagements in Scandinavia, Belgium, France, and a Royal Command Performance for King George VI and Queen Elizabeth.
 Biographer John McCabe writes that they continued to make live appearances in the United Kingdom and France until 1954, often using new sketches and material that Laurel had written for them.

+During post-war tours of the United Kingdom, Hardy and Stan Laurel made visits outside major cities, including the village of Barkston, Lincolnshire, where Laurel's sister operated a public house.
+Contemporary accounts describe large public turnouts during their visits.